whysosuso/whysosuso.github.io/_posts/2021-10-19-The-Room-Where-Decisions-are-Made.md

 I can only speak of the validity of this process from a point where you start with the access.
 What is paramount is getting access to this room where decisions are made.
 It seems like I have subconsciously made sure that I land up there, but there have to be ways that could lead someone there, something I will try to write about soon.
 This blog is already longer than what I intended it to be, so let’s end here for now.
 Good luck with your journey!

-_**Thanks** to Meghna, Sajal Sehgal and Saloni Mehta for reading earlier drafts and helping with ideas and edits._
+_**Thanks** to Meghna, Sajal Sehgal and Saloni Mehta for reading earlier drafts and for their help with ideas and edits._

 ----